 Febe Armanios has taught at Middlebury College since 2004.
 She received her BA, MA, and Ph.D. from Ohio State University.
-Her research interests include the history of Christian religious identity in the Middle East, particularly among Egypt's Copts; comparative religious practices (from pilgrimage and the veneration of saints to food customs); and women and gender.
+Her research interests include the history of Christian religious identity in the Middle East, particularly among Egypt's Copts, as well as cross-religious practices from pilgrimage and the veneration of saints to food customs and the use of varied media.
 She has been awarded fellowships from the Fulbright Foundation, the Gerda Henkel Foundation, the John Templeton Foundation, and the National Endowment for the Humanities, among others.
-Her current book project explores the history of Christian satellite television in the Middle East (ca. 1980-present).
+Her current book project explores the history of Christian television in the Middle East (ca. 1980-present).

 Satellite Ministries: The Rise of Christian Television in the Middle East (in progress).